julienw/RFC/text/Issue 8 - Plug-in based architecture.md

 ## Conflicts

-Having the same `Type` in several Adapters causes no conflict.
+Having the same `Message` in several Adapters causes no conflict.

-Several instances of `Feature` may share some or all `keys`, possibly with different instances of `Type`.
+Several instances of `Feature` may share some or all `keys`, possibly with different instances of `Message`.
 This will commonly be the case for features that have not been standardized yet but that are implemented by several devices/adapters, or that have been standardized recently.
 This is considered normal.
 The AdapterManager will handle this, by dispatching per key, rather than by `Feature`.

-If several Adapters use distinct instances of `Type` for the same `keys`, or use the `RawBinary`/`RawJSON` `Type`, this may cause a request to the Foxbox to be fail due to a parse error or a serialization error with some adapters and succeed for others.
+If several Adapters use distinct instances of `Message` for the same `keys`, or use the `RawBinary`/`RawJSON` `Message`, this may cause a request to the Foxbox to be fail due to a parse error or a serialization error with some adapters and succeed for others.
 Similarly, this may cause a request to the Foxbox to return different serialized representations for the same value from several adapters.